SBA Loan Modification or Loan Deferment

 Regardless of what form of relief you and your business are seeking, it is highly advised that you seek the assistance of an expert prior to engaging in negotiations with your bank.
 Not only will they represent your best interest during the negotiating and assure the best terms of relief possible but they will also be able to assist in creating and presenting a package that will be approved by your lenders.

 Remember, this is a very delicate dance and an expert that has done this many times will be able to guide you through all the landmines that are out there.
-Whether you take on the negotiation yourself or hire an expert, best of luck in your negotiations and may your business survive this rocky patch!
+Whether you take on the negotiation yourself or hire an expert we wish you the best of luck in your negotiations and may your business survive this rocky patch!